 There is also an auto indent function, and syntax highlighting for more than 200 languages, support for a large number of character encodings including UTF8 and Unicode, folding for selectively hiding regions of text, Word wrap, and more.

-It can also be used for source code editing, search and replacing, file management and jEdit’s is written in Java, so it runs on Mac OS X, OS/2, Unix, VMS and Windows, and it is released as free software with full source code, provided under the terms of the GPL 2.0.
+It can also be used for source code editing, search and replacing, file management. jEdit is written in Java, so it runs on Mac OS X, OS/2, Unix, VMS and Windows, and it is released as free software with full source code, provided under the terms of the GPL 2.0.

 jGRASP is a lightweight IDE primarily created for automatic generation of software visualizations to improve the comprehensibility of software.
 It is capable of producing static visualizations of source code structure and visualizations of data structures at runtime and jGRASP produces Control Structure Diagrams (CSDs) for Java, C, C++, Objective-C, Python, Ada, and VHDL; Complexity Profile Graphs (CPGs) for Java and Ada; UML class diagrams for Java; and has dynamic object viewers and a viewer canvas that work in conjunction with an integrated debugger and workbench for Java.